Improving On-Demand Single Photon Source Coherence and Indistinguishability Through a Time-Delayed Coherent Feedback

-To model the feedback loop, we use a QTDW technique \cite{Regidor2021a,Crowder2022}, where the field operators for the waveguide section of interest ($-L < x < 0$) are transformed into the discrete time domain with operators $B_n$.
+To model the feedback loop, we use a QTDW technique \cite{Regidor2021a,Crowder2022}, where the field operators, $b(\omega)$, for the waveguide section of interest ($-L < x < 0$) are transformed into the discrete time domain with operators $B_n$ \rerereedit{with commutation relation $[B_{n} , B^{\dagger}_{n'}] = \delta_{n,n'}$}.
 These operators describe a unidirectional slice of the waveguide field which travels around the feedback loop, interacting twice with the TLS, located at the beginning and end of the loop.
+Additional details on these time domain operators are given in the Supplementary Material~\cite{[{See Supplemental Material at }][{ for a discussion on the $B_n$ operators and a comparison of Markovian and non-Markovian feedback.}]supp}.
 In this transformation, $H_{\rm TLS}$ and $H_{\rm pump}$ are unchanged and the interaction Hamiltonian becomes